bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 - `<src>...` specifies what file(s) or directories should be copied in to the docker image.
     - Each file/directory should be separated by a space (` `)
     - Each entry supports wildcards and matching.
 For example: `COPY hom* .` Will match all files starting with "hom"
-- `<dest>` specifies where each src entry should be copied to in the docker image. `.`.
-Will put each entry in the `WORKDIR` or the root directory if no `WORKDIR` is specified.
+- `<dest>` specifies where each src entry should be copied to in the docker image. `.` will put each entry in the `WORKDIR` or the root directory if no `WORKDIR` is specified.

 In our case, we have
 ```